Jalalabad: Flora and fauna

+Climate

 Jalalabad's climate is hot desert (Köppen: BWh), and it is one of the hottest localities in Afghanistan.
 The city's climate has close resemblance to that of Arizona in the United States.
 It receives six to eight inches (152 to 203 mm) of rainfall per annum which are limited to winter and the months of spring.
 Frosts are not common, and during the summer, the temperature can reach a maximum of 120 °F (49 °C).

 The north and southwestern parts of the city which has lower elevation are welcoming places to winds from the north and west cooling the parts in summer months.
 Jalalabad has the highest relative humidity in summer compared to other Afghan cities.
-However the moderate temperatures of winter has led to various people down the history establishing their settlements in the city.
+However, the moderate temperatures of winter has led to various people down the history establishing their settlements in the city.
 Because of its warm temperature relative to most of Afghanistan, Jalalabad (alongside Peshawar) was often the "winter capital" of various Afghan rulers of the past centuries, while rich people would relocate to villas in Jalalabad to avoid the freezing temperatures in Kabul.